 Speak to any seasoned student and they’ll tell you that the leap from undergraduate to postgraduate studying doesn’t always have to be a huge one.
 Some even find the transition from one to the other quite seamless and enjoyable.
 However, understanding either needs to start by answering two questions:

-2. What is a postgraduate degree?
+A postgraduate degree or qualification is an advanced area of study in your respective field.
 You can undertake postgraduate study after you have completed an undergraduate degree or have equivalent work experience.
-Postgraduate courses include Graduate Diploma, Master and PhD.
+The postgraduate degree or programme allows you to specialise or acquire a specific skill set.
+Postgraduate courses include Postgraduate Certificates, Postgraduate Diplomas, Masters Degree and a PhD.